 6 MORNING HABITS TO GET YOUR DAY OFF TO A GOOD START

 WE KNOW THAT BEAUTY PRODUCTS WON’T SAVE THE WORLD, BUT WE ALL NEED SOME POSITIVE VIBES AND DISTRACTION IN OUR LIVES RIGHT NOW.
-SO HERE ARE OUR SECRET TIP FOR TODAY: DISCOVER THE 6 MORNING HABITS TO GET YOUR DAY A REALLY GOOD START!
+SO HERE ARE OUR SECRET TIPS FOR TODAY: DISCOVER THE 6 MORNING HABITS TO GET YOUR DAY OFF TO A REALLY GOOD START!

 1. TAKE A MORNING BATH

 Baths are the key of self-care, and are known to help us breathe better, relax our joints and muscles, and optimise our body temperature, but we tend to limit them to the evening.

 So, if you wake up feeling less than soothed from sleep, and of course, you have the time, run yourself an indulgent morning bath.